nandor23/UaDetector/README.md

 ## Key Features

-- **Thread Safety**: The parsers are stateless by design, so they are completely thread-safe and dependency-injection friendly.
+- **Thread Safety**: The parsers are stateless by design, making them fully thread-safe and dependency-injection friendly.
 - **Optimized for Performance**: Uses compiled regular expressions and frozen dictionaries for faster pattern matching and lookup operations.
 - **Predefined Values**: Static classes provide access to browser, operating system, and other related metadata.
   These include: `OsNames`, `OsFamilies`, `OsPlatformTypes`, `BrowserNames`, `BrowserFamilies`, `BrowserEngines`, `BrandNames`.